2026 Marketing Playbook

 • Pricing + service tiers page

-• A/B: testimonial video vs text; track demo requests
+Optimization: A/B testimonial video vs text, track demo requests

-Result: They don’t just show up in search — they appear in AI-generated answers where decisions happen.
+Result: Not just in search—shows in AI-generated answers where decisions are made.

 What This Means for Charleston Marketers

-• Budget: More into repurposing & amplification; less into raw link-building.
+• Budget: More to repurposing & amplification, less to pure link-building

-Early adopters in Charleston gain trust and top-of-mind awareness faster by being cited directly inside AI answers.
+Competitive edge: Charleston early adopters gain trust and top-of-mind awareness faster by being cited in AI answers.

 Final Word

 AEO isn’t optional.
-Winners will map real questions to MOF/BOF intent, structure content for humans and AI, and measure conversions — not just traffic.
-Start now, or tomorrow’s answers may belong to your competitors.
+Winners map real questions, structure content for humans & AI, and measure conversions—not just traffic.
+Start now; tomorrow’s answers might not be yours.

 Talk to a strategist